An innovative and advanced approach to stroke treatment

 To reduce potential damage from a stroke, treatment begins with a clot busting drug called tissue plasminogen activator (t-PA).
 If administered within the first three hours after symptoms begin, the stroke can often be stopped with little or no damage.

-In addition, if you or your loved one is suffering from a complex stroke or aneurysm, you’ll be treated by Dr. Taka Higashimori, one of the only neuroendovascular surgeons in Michigan.
-Dr. Higashimori specializes in advanced techniques to remove clots and repair aneurysms in ways that allow you to recover more quickly than traditional brain surgery.
+In addition, if you or your loved one is suffering from a complex stroke or aneurysm, you’ll be treated by one of the only neuroendovascular surgeons in Michigan.
+Neuroendovascular surgeons specialize in advanced techniques to remove clots and repair aneurysms in ways that allow you to recover more quickly than traditional brain surgery.

-Bronson Methodist Hospital is one of America's 100 Best Hospitals for Stroke Care (Healthgrades, 2017) and is certified by The Joint Commission as a Comprehensive Stroke Center.
+Bronson Methodist Hospital is certified by The Joint Commission as a Comprehensive Stroke Center (2017 - present).

 Conditions we treat